 This equates to 100 percent return cash-on-cash.
 That is how we calculate our return on investment when trading CFDs as well.

 Danger alert – CFD leverage also works the other way

 The ability to access more funds has allowed many traders to multiply their profits.
 On the other side of the coin, traders using leverage have also magnified their losses.

 When Trading CFDs you must be careful not to over leverage as this is the fastest way to wipe out your trading account.
-Some people CFDs as a double-edged sword in that regard.
+For all traders, CFDs as a double-edged sword in that regard.

 Getting your head around CFD leverage is paramount

 What you must realise is that You control the amount of leverage in Your account.